Der Ring des Nibelungen: First productions

 On King Ludwig's insistence, and over Wagner's objections, "special previews" of Das Rheingold and Die Walküre were given at the National Theatre in Munich, before the rest of the Ring.
-Thus, Das Rheingold premiered on 22 September 1869, and Die Walküre on 26 June 1870.
+Thus, Das Rheingold premiered on 22 September 1869 and Die Walküre on 26 June 1870.
 Wagner subsequently delayed announcing his completion of Siegfried to prevent this work also being premiered against his wishes.

 Wagner had long desired to have a special festival opera house, designed by himself, for the performance of the Ring.
 In 1871, he decided on a location in the Bavarian town of Bayreuth.
-In 1872, he moved to Bayreuth, and the foundation stone was laid.
+In 1872, he moved to Bayreuth and the foundation stone was laid.
 Wagner would spend the next two years attempting to raise capital for the construction, with scant success; King Ludwig finally rescued the project in 1874 by donating the needed funds.
 The Bayreuth Festspielhaus opened in 1876 with the first complete performance of the Ring, which took place from 13 to 17 August.

 In 1882, London impresario Alfred Schulz-Curtius organized the first staging in the United Kingdom of the Ring cycle, conducted by Anton Seidl and directed by Angelo Neumann.

 The first production of the Ring in Italy was in Venice (the place where Wagner died), just two months after his 1883 death, at La Fenice.

-The first Australasian Ring (and The Mastersingers of Nuremberg) was presented by the Thomas Quinlan company Melbourne and Sydney in 1913.
+The first Australian Ring (and The Mastersingers of Nuremberg) was presented in an English-language production by the British travelling Quinlan Opera Company, in conjunction with J. C. Williamson's, in Melbourne and Sydney in 1913.